 If makeup organizers had an award show, this one from QVC would be the winner in my book.
 It has 7 drawers which give me plenty of space for all of my lipsticks and face makeup.

-I’ve been using it for a few months and I love that it doesn’t take up too much counter space!
+I’ve been using it for over a year and I love that it doesn’t take up too much counter space!

 Grab all those extra mason jars you have laying around!
 This organization hack is ideal for anyone with lots of brushes in their beauty collection.